PT-Symmetry and Supersymmetry: Interconnection of Broken and Unbroken Phases: Unbroken and broken SUSY phases

-We now consider the energy eigenvalues (\ref{E1}) and (\ref{E2}) defined for the two superpotentials (\ref{W1}) and (\ref{W2}) respectively.
-The lowest energy in both cases are $-A^2$ and $-(B-\frac{\alpha}{2})^2$ respectively.
-Therefore depending on the parameters $A$ and $B$, we can ascribe the ground state either to $-A^2$ or $-(B-\frac{\alpha}{2})^2$ based on which is lower in energy.
-Evidently, the superpotential is dependent on the ground state wavefunction which are different for the two cases and there can be only one ground state in the one dimensional case.
-Therefore, only the superpotential corresponding to the lower energy among the mentioned lowest energies should exist at a given time.
-The condition for which ground state will be present at a given parametric domain can be expressed as follows:
+We now consider the energy eigenvalues in Eqs. (\ref{E1}) and (\ref{E2}) defined for the two superpotentials in Eq. (\ref{W1}) and Eq. (\ref{W2}) respectively.
+The lowest energy in both the cases are $-A^2$ and $-(B-\frac{\alpha}{2})^2$ respectively.
+Therefore, depending on the parameters $A$ and $B$, we can ascribe the ground state either to $-A^2$ or $-(B-\frac{\alpha}{2})^2$, based on which is lower in energy.
+Evidently, the superpotential is dependent on the ground state wavefunction, which are different for the two cases and there can be only one ground state in the one dimensional case.
+Therefore, only the superpotential, corresponding to the lower energy among the mentioned lowest energies, should exist at a given time.
+The condition for which ground state is allowed with $E_0 = -A^2$, can be expressed as

-which is a hyperbola in the parameter space of $A$ and $B$.
-The above condition corresponds to $-A^2$ being the ground state and thus superpotential (\ref{W1}) exists.
+which is a hyperbola in the parameter space of $A$ and $B$, with the superpotential given in Eq. (\ref{W1}).

 The contrary condition expressed as: